faceleg/vim-airline/README.md

 *  bufferline is printing to the statusline as well as the command bar
   *  you can disable automatic echoing by adding `let g:bufferline_echo = 0` to your vimrc

-# bugs
+# Bugs

-if you encounter a bug, please reproduce it with this [minivimrc][g] repository i created and file an issue.  please provide your operating system and vim version/patch level (can be found with `:version`).  a reproducible gist would be hugely helpful.
+If you encounter a bug, please reproduce it with this [minivimrc][g] repository i created and file an issue.
+Please provide your operating system and vim version/patch level (can be found with `:version`).
+A reproducible gist would be hugely helpful.

-# screenshots
+# Screenshots

 ### dark theme with a regular font